olexandr-konovalov/olexandr-konovalov.github.io/_posts/2024-02-24-personal-digital-decolonisation.md

 I thought of it as of a kind of my British name, without negative connotations.
 But then...
 Kharkiv.
 Enerhodar.
 Mariupol.
 Azovstal.
 Bucha.
 Irpin.
 Kramatorsk.
 Kremenchuk.
 Izyum.
 Zaporizhzhia.
 Kyiv.
 Bakhmut.
 Dnipro.
-Just impossible everything here.
+Just impossible to list everything here.
 And after each next missile strike, after each new Russian atrocity, I was less and less keen to use the name "Alex" as a reminder that it is derived from "Alexander".